 Just as inventory management software provides a bird’s eye view of company supplies, maintenance inventory software streamlines the management of equipment parts.

 Also known as spare parts inventory, maintenance inventory solutions allow operational leaders to proactively maintain a pulse on supply levels.
 Notably, they maintain accurate counts of the number of materials/replacement parts available, their location, and their association with specific work orders.

 It’s worth mentioning that most maintenance inventory platforms are built directly within computerized maintenance management systems (CMMS—a centralized platform that allows managers to create, assign, and monitor PMs; digitize SOPs; centralize team communication; and track key performance indicators (KPIs) to evaluate program success.
 Benefits of using CMMS and maintenance inventory software include:

-- Minimized Losses: The software provides insights to help departments avoid over-investing in rarely used materials.
-It can also track and calculate predetermined numbers of units to order upon quantity-triggers, thus recommending ideal times to order parts.
+The software provides insights to help departments avoid over-investing in rarely used materials.
+It can also track and calculate predetermined numbers of units to order upon quantity triggers, thus recommending ideal times to order parts.

 How Do You Manage Maintenance Inventory?

 Overall, maintenance inventory management software allows you to enhance productivity in maintenance, save costs, and improve bottom lines.
 Now that you know the benefits of the software, let’s take a closer look at how to use it effectively.
 We can break down managing maintenance inventory into seven simple steps:

 Identify every part needed for each facility maintenance activity.
 It’s essential to figure out which machines periodically require replacement parts so you’re never left empty-handed in the event of an emergency.
 Identifying parts also includes inventorying unused parts purchased for one-time use.
 This preliminary assessment will provide a baseline to build initial inventory counts.

 2. Leverage Bill of Materials (BOM)